Call for Cases is Open

 Important Dates

-Monday January 29, 2024 Presenters complete Participation Forms in Presenter Portal
+Friday January 1 - 9, 2026 Case Presenters complete Participation Forms in Presenter Portal

 Case Submission Guidelines

-1. You must be registered to attend for the 2024 ACMG Annual Clinical Genetics Meeting in Toronto, Canada and able to present in person.
+You must be registered to attend the 2026 ACMG Annual Clinical Genetics Meeting in Baltimore, Maryland and able to present in person.

 Laboratory Diagnostic Challenges